-Europe packs a lot of cultural variety into a relatively small area, so it’s tempting to try and sample as much as possible during a trip there.
+Europe packs a lot of cultural variety into a relatively small area, so it’s tempting to try and sample as much as possible during a trip.
 Luckily, transportation is convenient, and you have a lot of options to get around the continent.

 You're responsible for travel arrangements between your arrival/departure airport and your bicycle tour’s start and end points.
 However, there will be information on the best ways to get to and from your start and end hotels in the tour documents that you'll receive 3-4 weeks before the tour starts.
 Some of this information also appears on many tour pages under “How to Get There.”